zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 Semantics: Element-wise floating-point addition.
 For inputs of shape `[4]`, computes `result[i] = lhs[i] + rhs[i]` for all indices.
 The operation requires matching shapes for both operands and returns a tensor of the same shape.
 Type signature: `(tensor<...xf32>, tensor<...xf32>) -> tensor<...xf32>` where all shapes match.

 The syntax follows MLIR conventions: operation name (`nn.add`), operands in SSA form (`%lhs`, `%rhs`), a colon separator, and the result type.
 We specify only the result type because operand types can be inferred (they must match the result).
 Production dialects often omit redundant type information, but for clarity, our initial implementation includes it.
-The operation is pure (no side effects), deterministic (same inputs always produce same outputs), and parallelizable (each output element computed independently).
+The operation has no side effects (does not modify global state or memory), is deterministic (same inputs always produce same outputs), and is parallelizable (each output element computed independently).

 **Element-Wise Multiplication**: `nn.mul`